 Specifically, the work aims to characterize the connection between small fiber polyneuropathy (nerve damage) and exertional intolerance during the course of cardiopulmonary (relating to the heart and the lungs) testing.
 Future study directions will include a continued focus on exertion intolerance with particular attention to the development of therapeutic interventions.

-Under Dr. Nahle, Chief Scientific Officer at SMCI’s leadership, SMCI is committed to creating and advancing stand-alone ME/CFS programs, like this one, at major research universities and medical centers.
+Under Dr. Nahle, Chief Scientific Officer at Solve M.E.’s leadership, Solve M.E. is committed to creating and advancing stand-alone ME/CFS programs, like this one, at major research universities and medical centers.
 We are extremely pleased to facilitate this work at the prestigious BWH.
-Notably, this was made possible by a donation from a visionary patient through the recently established ‘patient scientist’ program, designed to facilitate patient participation in research through partnerships between patients, SMCI and selected medical programs.
+Notably, this was made possible by a donation from a visionary patient through the recently established ‘patient scientist’ program, designed to facilitate patient participation in research through partnerships between patients, Solve M.E. and selected medical programs.

 Dr. David M. Systrom received his medical degree from Dartmouth Medical School and completed a residency in internal medicine at Emory University Hospital, followed by a fellowship in internal medicine at Massachusetts General Hospital.
 An active investigator and director of the Massachusetts General Hospital Cardiopulmonary laboratory and an assistant professor of medicine at Harvard Medical School, Dr. Systrom regularly publishes research examining pulmonary hypertension, pulmonary vascular disease, right heart failure and thromboembolic disease.
 He has authored over 130 peer-reviewed publications, has received funding from the National Institutes of Health and the American Heart Association, and has been named to the annual list of the Best Doctors in America.